 Top whistleblower software for EU Directive 2019/1937 compliance #

-EU Directive 2019/1937 requires every organization with 50 or more employees to operate a secure internal reporting channel.
-The Directive is specific about what that channel must do: accept written and oral reports, protect reporter confidentiality, acknowledge receipt within 7 days, provide feedback within 3 months, and maintain records without exposing the reporter’s identity.
+EU Directive 2019/1937, now transposed into national law in all 27 member states (e.g., Loi Waserman in France, HinSchG in Germany, Ley 2/2023 in Spain), requires every organization with 50 or more employees to operate a secure internal reporting channel.
+The law is specific about what that channel must do: accept written and oral reports, protect reporter confidentiality, acknowledge receipt within 7 days, provide feedback within 3 months, and maintain records without exposing the reporter’s identity.

 Here is what is strange about this market: whistleblower reporting is a simple tool.
 A reporter submits a report.
 A handler reads it and responds.
 The system tracks deadlines and keeps an audit trail.
 That is the entire product.